Paklo Docs

 # Run Paklo CLI

-paklo run \
+paklo dependabot run \

---git-token $GIT_TOKEN \
+--git-token $GIT_ACCESS_TOKEN \

 --debug